Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: Introduction

-The new MASH PNe, the recent IPHAS discoveries (e.g. Mampaso et al. 2006; Viironen et al. 2009, 2011; Sabin et al. 2010; Corradi et al. 2011), and other significant contributions (e.g. Jacoby et al. 2010; Kronberger et al. 2012) have pushed the currently known Galactic population up to more than 3200 PNe (FBP13), more than double what it was a decade ago.
-The SHS also proved useful for finding previously uncatalogued emission features such as knots, jets and outer halos around known PNe (e.g. Miszalski et al. 2009; Frew, Boji{\v c}i{\'c} \& Parker 2012; Frew et al. 2013b) and symbiotic stars (e.g. Miszalski et al. 2012).
+The scientific exploitation of the SHS is still underway, as it has proven to be an excellent discovery medium for both extended nebulae and compact \ha\ emitters.
+One area of success has been in the detection of unprecedented numbers of new Galactic planetary nebulae (PNe), published in the two Macquarie/AAO/Strasbourg H$\alpha$ (MASH) catalogues (Parker et al. 2006; Miszalski et al. 2008).
+While large numbers of these PNe are concentrated in the Galactic bulge (Acker, Peyaud \& Parker 2006), many are found throughout the survey footprint along the SGP.
+These discoveries are having a major impact on PN science (see Parker et al. 2012a, for a review), and when combined with recent IPHAS discoveries (e.g. Mampaso et al. 2006; Viironen et al. 2009, 2011; Sabin et al. 2010; Corradi et al. 2011), and other significant contributions (e.g. Jacoby et al. 2010; Kronberger et al. 2012), have pushed the currently known Galactic population up to more than 3200 PNe (FBP13), more than double what it was a decade ago.
+The SHS also proved useful for finding previously uncatalogued emission features such as knots, jets and outer halos around known PNe (e.g. Miszalski et al. 2009; Frew, Boji{\v c}i{\'c} \& Parker 2012) and symbiotic stars (e.g. Miszalski et al. 2012), and for differentiating PNe from their mimics (Frew \& Parker 2010; Frew et al. 2010; De Marco et al. 2013).

-The survey has likewise been a boon for uncovering more extended nebulae such as the optical counterparts of known Galactic supernova remnants (e.g. Stupar, Parker \& Filipovi{\'c} 2007a; Stupar et al. 2007b; Stupar \& Parker 2009, 2011, 2012; Robbins et al. 2012) seen previously only in the radio domain.
-Painstaking searches of the SHS by Stupar, Parker \& Filipovi{\'c} (2008) also revealed many faint optically detected SNRs and SNR candidates not previously recognised in the radio (see also Walker, Zealey \& Parker 2001; Alikakos et al. 2012).
-Similarly, the potential of the survey for deep optical detections of \HII regions and SNRs in the LMC has been realised by Muller \& Parker (2007), Boji\v{c}i\'c et al. (2007) and Reid \& Parker (in preparation).
+The survey has likewise been a boon for uncovering the optical counterparts of known Galactic supernova remnants (SNRs) seen previously only in the radio (Stupar et al. 2007a,b; Stupar \& Parker 2009, 2011, 2012; Robbins et al. 2012).
+Searches by Stupar, Parker \& Filipovi{\'c} (2008) also revealed many faint SNRs and candidate SNRs not previously recognised in the radio (see also Walker, Zealey \& Parker 2001; Alikakos et al. 2012).
+Similarly, the survey's potential for optical detections of SNRs in the LMC has been realised by Boji\v{c}i\'c et al. (2007) and Reid et al. (in preparation).
+The SHS has also been used to study star-forming regions (e.g. Cohen et al. 2002, 2007, 2011; Zavagno et al. 2007; Urquhart et al. 2007; Cappa et al. 2008; Deharveng et al. 2009; Pinheiro et al. 2010; Russeil et al. 2010; Bik et al. 2010; Murphy et al. 2010), the diffuse interstellar medium (ISM; Tackenberg et al. 2013), Herbig-Haro objects and related outflows (Girart \& Viti 2007; Mader et al. 1999), and circumstellar nebulae around massive stars (e.g. Cohen, Parker \& Green 2005; Gvaramadze, Kniazev \& Fabrika 2010; Stock \& Barlow 2010; Duronea, Arnal \& Bronfman 2013).
+Finally, the SHS has revealed a range of emission-line stars including WR stars (Drew et al. 2004; Hopewell et al. 2005; Miszalski, Miko\l ajewska \& Udalski 2013), Be and T Tauri stars (Pierce 2005), cataclysmic variables (Pretorius \& Knigge 2008), and symbiotic stars (Boissay et al. 2012; Miszalski et al. 2013).
+Importantly, using the related SHS imaging data for the central region of the LMC, Reid \& Parker (2006a, b) uncovered over 2,000 compact emission sources, including 450 new PNe and many emission-line and variable stars (Reid \& Parker 2012).
+A new star-forming ring galaxy has also been found from SHS images (Parker et al. 2013).